dchacke/ng-scopes/README.md

 ng-scopes
 =========

 Highlight nested angular scopes in the browser to see which elements fall into which scope.
-Support up to five levels deep.

 ![Preview](http://oi62.tinypic.com/9i8bqq.jpg)